 If you’re a self-proclaimed night owl or you work the graveyard shift, your body clock is likely to suffer.
 Holding a job at non-traditional hours may make you more susceptible to shift work sleep disorder, which is characterized by excessive sleepiness and an inability to concentrate or stay energized during the daylight hours.

-Experts believe that 10-40% of shift workers struggle with this circadian rhythm disorder.
 In addition to making a person more tired, people who experience shift work disorder may become more prone to accidents.
 From a mental health perspective, they can have poor coping and interpersonal skills or struggle with mood swings.

 How to Reset Your Circadian Rhythm